 As such, Amano Megumi is more like medicine than entertainment.
 A few chapters-a-day.
 Be careful not to take too much or you’ll build a resistance to the meds.
 But if you've had a long day and need a break, pop open a chapter.

 Characters: You’re here for Amano.
 There are other characters, like Maa-kun’s cousin, Maa-kun’s crush, Amano’s Mom, Amano’s friends.
 The reader, however, doesn’t get a chance to bond with most of the side cast because they’re just small parts of Amano’s story.
-They’re archetypes that help set up the ecchi and the comedy, which wouldn’t be so bad the main cast was larger.
+They’re archetypes that help set up the ecchi and the comedy, which wouldn’t be so bad if the main cast was larger.

 But it’s not, so reader will be stuck with two main characters for most of the series: Amano Megumi and Maa-kun.
 Amano is happy-go-luck girl with a busty figure, a passion for Kendo and a penchant for klutziness.
 Whether she’s accidentally ripping her Halloween stockings on a table, poking her butt out of a kotastu or taking off her pajama bottoms in the throe of a fever, Amano is simultaneously sexy and adorable.
 Her co-star, Maa-kun, is her childhood friend, a studious boy who struggles with Amano’s sizable assets.
 Many of the ecchi scenes in the manga are the product of Maa-kun’s lewd fantasies, and while he tries his best to look after her, he can only watch the plucky heroine so closely before he loses his cool.